The University of Chicago Policy on Title IX Sexual Harassment

 • A statement that the parties may inspect and review evidence obtained during the investigation prior to any hearing,

-• The name of the Title IX Investigator(s) and information on how to raise a conflict of interest regarding the investigator, decision-makers, or other personnel involved in the Title IX Resolution Process,
+• The name of the Title IX Investigator(s) and information on how to raise a conflict of interest regarding the investigator, decision-makers, or other personnel involved in the Title IX Resolution Process, and

-Should the University, at any point, start to investigate allegations that are materially beyond the scope of the initial investigation and allegation letter.
-The University will provide a supplemental written notice describing the additional allegations to be investigated.
+Should the University, at any point, start to investigate allegations that are materially beyond the scope of the initial investigation and allegation letter, the University will provide a supplemental written notice describing the additional allegations to be investigated.

 Timeframe